act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 - specify the property `user-scalable` with a value of `no`; nor
 - specify the property `maximum-scale` with a value of less than 2

-**Note:** For Safari on the iPhone, the content attribute is mapped to property/value pairs according to the following algorithm: https://drafts.csswg.org/css-device-adapt/#parsing-algorithm
+**Note:** For a known popular browser, the content attribute is mapped to property/value pairs according to the following algorithm: https://www.w3.org/TR/css-device-adapt-1/#parsing-algorithm

 ## Assumptions